espruino/EspruinoDocs/info/Compilation.md

 While this is fast enough for most things, occasionally you may need your code to run faster.
 Up until now you've had the option of writing [Inline Assembler](/Assembler), but now you can actually compile JavaScript directly into native code.

+The Compiler uses a web service provided from espruino.com to convert your code to C, compile it with GCC, and then upload it to your board.
+There is [now the option of a JIT Compiler](/JIT) which runs completely on your device,

-**Note:** This is an online service that is only provided for [official Espruino boards](/Order).
+**Note:** The compiler is an online service that is only provided for [official Espruino boards](/Order).
 It won't work on devices like ESP8266 or ESP32.

 How do I use it?